zilong-dai/dogecoin/src/mcl/readme.md

 which supports the optimal Ate pairing over BN curves and BLS12-381 curves.

 # News
+- mulEach with AVX-512 IFMA is 2.5 times faster than G1::mul on BLS12-381
+- mulVec (multi scalar multiplication) with AVX-512 IFMA is 1.4 times faster on Xeon w9-3495X
 - a little performance improvement of G1::mulVec of BLS12-381
 - improve performance of Fr::inv on M1 mac
 - add mcl::bn::isValidGT(x) and mclBnGT_isValid(x) to check x in GT for x in Fp12.